toolhouseai/.github/profile/README.md

 ![Banner](assets/Banner.png)

-**Toolhouse** is the first cloud platform that allows developers to quickly build, manage, and run **AI function-calling**.
+**Toolhouse** is the first cloud platform that allows developers to quickly build, manage, and run **AI function calling**.
 We take care of every aspect of connecting AI to the real world, from performance optimization to prompting to integrations with all foundational models, in just **three lines of code**.

 [Get Early Access and $150 in Credits](join.toolhouse.ai)